-Most homes, buildings, condo units, and co-op units have a tankless hot water heater, a hot water heater with a storage tank, a hot water booster tank, or an indirect-fired hot water heater.
-A comparison of the different types of hot water systems is found later on this page.
+Most homes, buildings, condos, and co-ops have a tankless hot water heater, a hot water heater with a storage tank, a hot water booster tank, or an indirect-fired hot water heater.

 Hot Water Temperature

-In homes, buildings, condo units, and co-op units, the temperature of the hot water should be around 120 degrees Fahrenheit, although some dishwasher manufacturers recommend 130 degrees Fahrenheit to assure that the dishes will be properly cleaned and sterilized.
+In homes, buildings, condos, and co-ops, the temperature of the hot water should be around 120 degrees Fahrenheit, although some dishwasher manufacturers recommend 130 degrees Fahrenheit to assure that the dishes will be properly cleaned and sterilized.
 Lower temperatures are recommended by others to reduce the risk of scalding and reduce energy consumption.
 A lower temperature, however, increases the risk of bacteria growth.

 Hot water that would scald in seconds at 140 degrees Fahrenheit will take minutes to cause the same level of injury at less than 120 degrees Fahrenheit.
 Many hot water systems produce hot water at well over 130 degrees Fahrenheit.

 The risk of scalding or serious burns, especially to children and elderly people, is high.
-When possible, Heimer Engineering's Engineers measure the hot water temperature and advises you of hazards.
+When possible, our Engineers measure the hot water temperature and advises you of hazards.

 Hot water heater life expectancy varies dramatically depending on the type of hot water heater.
 A tankless hot water heater can last as long as the heating system in which it is mounted, although effectiveness may diminish over time.
 An automatic storage hot water heater, hot water booster tank, or an indirect-fired hot water heater typically lasts from seven to 15 years.
-Heimer Engineering evaluates the hot water system, and advises you of remaining life expectancy.
+Our Engineers evaluate the hot water system, and advises you of remaining life expectancy.